177arc/pandas-datadict/README.md

 ## Usage

 ### Pure Python with data dictionary data frame

-To use a data dictionary data frame to remap colums of a given data frame:
+To use a data dictionary data frame to remap columns of a given data frame:
 ```python
 import pandas as pd
 from datetime import datetime